 We have had Americans raped, including children.

-We have had thousands of Americans all told victims of violent crimes by Harris Biden unvetted illegals.
+We have had thousands of Americans, all told, victims of violent crimes by Harris Biden unvetted illegals.

 Let me stop you right there because I know it's only a few apartment complexes.

-I love I love what uh JD Vance said.
+I love what JD Vance said.

 Are you listening to yourself?